Budtender: Oregon

 Oregon, one of the 15 recreational marijuana states, is regulated by the Oregon Liquor Control Commission (OLCC), and require all budtenders to be at least 21 years or older to obtain a license and/or permit.
 Whether it be production or processing purposes, any budtender who actively handles marijuana, must have a permit to secure or sell marijuana items.
 Having these permits is necessary under Oregon law, however; permits are only valid for five years from the date issued by the OLCC.
 All permits under the commission grant an employee access to any licensed marijuana business in the state.
 Being a fairly regulated business, all budtenders are required by state law to have their worker permits readily available at any time while working, in case of immediate inspection by OLCC regulatory staff or enforcement officer.
 It is advised to keep the permit on one's self when working, for this immediate reason.
 If a budtender who possesses a legal permit were to be convicted by the state for misdemeanor or felony, they have 10 days to submit a written notification to the Commission.
 No permit is transferable; the permit to sell recreational marijuana belongs to the permittee.
 The only applicable license type that allows the sale of marijuana items to a consumer is the retail license.
 Every retailer must verify the age of every customer, for any and all purchases, and can only sell between the hours of 7am-10pm.
 A budtender cannot offer free samples to customers, give free marijuana items, or provide any form of discount if the sale is inline with the sale of other items.
 Retailers may only receive marijuana products from the OLCC licensed producers, processors, and wholesalers.

 Legality in Canada

 In 2018, Canada became the second nation in the world to legalize recreational marijuana.
 Budtending quickly emerged as a popular career choice for many cannabis enthusiasts following legalization in spite of the high turnover rate in the industry.
 Budtenders in Canada make CA$16.50/hr on average and as of 2024, the job outlook for future budtending opportunities was low in the majority of provinces.
-The federal government, including agencies like Health Canada, have set regulations for certain products such as edibles being capped at 10mg THC a package.
+The federal government, including agencies like Health Canada, have set regulations for certain products such as edibles being capped at 10 mg THC per package.
 Budtending regulations and licensing in particular have largely been left up to individual provinces.